Cash Game Depth and Variety

 In short, WSOP.com has a plethora of options when it comes to games.

-As regulations allow, WSOP.com Ontario’s tournaments could offer players the opportunity to play in actual bracelet events in the World Series of Poker and earn a shot at the Main Event.
-Beyond actual WSOP events, though, WSOP.com Ontario will offer a wide variety of other tournaments.
+WSOP Ontario’s tournaments could offer players the opportunity to play in actual bracelet events in the World Series of Poker and earn a shot at the Main Event.
+Beyond actual WSOP events, though, WSOP.com Ontario offers a wide variety of other tournaments.
 Weekly events offer players chances at large pots, sometimes exceeding $25,000 for a $250 buy-in.
 Sunday afternoons see a $100k Sunday Tournament with a $320 buy-in and a prize book up to $100,000.

-In the markets where it’s currently live, WSOP.com has a strong variety of payment and withdrawal methods available.
-We expect this to be the case when the site launches in Ontario as well.
-The province has regulations in place about deposit and cashout methods, so WSOP Ontario will be sure to follow those.
+WSOP has a strong variety of payment and withdrawal methods available in Ontario.
+The province has regulations in place about deposit and cashout methods, so WSOP Ontario is following those.

-The WSOP.com online poker platform gets the job done.
+The WSOP.ca online poker platform gets the job done.
 Though not without its quirks, it generally offers a cohesive and strong poker experience.
-When it comes to Ontario, WSOP.com will please new players and seasoned poker veterans alike.
-We recommend sticking to the desktop platform, as the mobile app is one of WSOP.com’s weaker elements, though it is still an option for on-the-go card sharks.
+WSOP Ontario will please new players and seasoned poker veterans alike.
+We recommend sticking to the desktop platform, as the mobile app is one of WSOP’s weaker elements, though it is still an option for on-the-go card sharks.